doublesecc/jackit-python3/README.md

 sudo ~/venv/jackit/bin/jackit
 ```

-If there are any errors, first check that all system packages are up to date:
+If there are any errors, check that all system packages are up to date and then re-run the script:
 ```bash
 sudo apt update -y
 ```